Griffelkin

-Griffelkin is an opera by Lukas Foss with a libretto by Alastair Reid.
+Griffelkin is an opera in three acts by Lukas Foss with a libretto by Alastair Reid.
 The opera was first performed on November 6, 1955, in a nationwide telecast by the NBC Opera Theatre.

 Background

 Following the success of Gian Carlo Menotti's Amahl and the Night Visitors, NBC decided to present new operas by other American composers and gave Foss a commission for the work.
 (Other composers involved in the project included Norman Dello Joio, Stanley Hollingsworth, and Leonard Kastle.)

 Griffelkins plot is based on a story that Foss's mother told him when he was a child.
 Foss composed an early version of the opera shortly afterward.